 Step 1: Evaluate the Compensation Strategy

-If your offering is a one-time point of sale transaction, there’s no capitalization, so you don’t need to amortize any expenses under the new standard.
+Under the commission accounting standard, there's no need to amortize if your offering is a one-time point of sale because there’s no capitalization.
 However, many POS transactions still have a financial tail that will require capitalization, i.e. for ongoing maintenance and support.
-Take car sales for example.
-An auto company may sell a car, but that sale also includes a multi-year service plan where commission expenses must be amortized.
+Take car sales, for example.
+Imagine an auto company sells a car and the deal includes a multi-year service plan.
+ASC 606 commission accounting requires any associated commission expenses to be amortized.

-If your business provides a solution or service that’s going to be renewed or supported over a period that’s longer than a year, you probably need to amortize commission expenses.
+A solution or service renewed or supported over a period longer than a year does not require the amortization of commission expenses.

 Take time to understand the fiscal strategy behind your commission policy.